 Wandering around the Hondo Iris Farm

-The owner and resident gardener, Alice Seely, has assembled an impressive collection of “bearded Iris”, noteworthy because of their long flowing beards, and fantastic variations in color.
-One section of the farm contains prize winning varieties, hybridized since 1990; another section is filled with “antique irises” planted at the turn of the century in the Hondo Valley.
+During May, the Irises are in bloom and they are the main event.
+Alice has assembled an impressive collection of Irises, noteworthy because of their long flowing beards, and fantastic variations in color.
+One section of the farm contains prize winning varieties hybridized since 1990; another section is filled with “antique irises” planted at the turn of the century in the Hondo Valley.
 Alice, a native Santa Fean who moved to Hondo 10 years ago, also brought with her a number of the “Old Santa Fe Irises” that have grown along the Northern New Mexico “acequias” for centuries.

 The Gallery, a recent 1100 square foot addition to a revitalized100 year old Adobe building, is divided into two sections.